Benjamin-sc/Supersonic-expansion/README.md

 The third tab is used to load Schlieren images or videos:
 - 1) *Schlieren imaging of a supersonic jet*.
 Image showing a Schlieren image system.
 The user can load the image and there is an interrogation box to describe the system.
 - 2) *Load video and images*.
 The user can load here gray or RGB video and perform a background substraction.
+- 3) *Quantification*.
+The goal here is to process the Schlieren image to quantify the density changes in the expansion.
+For that the user needs to load a calibration perfomed with a lens of known focal.

 ![GUI3](https://user-images.githubusercontent.com/80101412/209349010-b0a189ad-f2aa-4f61-8292-1032421ede2d.PNG)